PKBeam/Edda/README.md

 - Left-click to place a new note or to select an existing note.
 - Shift + Left-click to add a note to the selection.
 - Right-click to remove a note or to clear the selection.

+- Double-click a bookmark to rename it.
+- Right-click a bookmark to delete it.

 #### Keyboard
 - Ctrl-N: New Map
 - Ctrl-O: Open Map
 - Ctrl-S: Save Map
+- Ctrl-A: Select All
 - Ctrl-C: Copy Selection
 - Ctrl-X: Cut Selection
 - Ctrl-V: Paste Clipboard